duerrhannes/levermann/docs/getting-started.md

-# GitHub Project User Manual
+# Levermann Tool User Manual
 This manual aims to assist you in conducting your own analyses using the provided script.

 #  Prerequisites